 Our mineral water in the small 16 pools is untreated and unfiltered to preserve the healing properties of the minerals that it contains.
 Our water contains a natural white colored algae that thrives on the minerals found in the water.
 This algae aids in moisturizing skin allowing for better absorption of healing minerals.
 Each pool has a continuous flow of water, and the entire body of water is replaced every two hours.

-NEW summer of 2017 – visit our Rejuvenation Station in between your hot springs soaks!
+During the summer, visit our Rejuvenation Station in between your hot springs soaks!

 The Iron Mountain Hot Springs in Glenwood Springs, Colorado, also features a freshwater family pool with an elevated, jetted spa and sixteen thermal hot springs pools for soaking.
 Plan your visit to the newest Colorado hot springs to relax, restore and rejuvenate today.